truchas/truchas/tpl/README.md

 default the packages are installed into the `install` subdirectory of the build directory.
 Add `-D CMAKE_INSTALL_PREFIX=<truchas_tpl_dir>` to the cmake command line to specify a different directory (replace `<truchas_tpl_dir>` with the directory path; it must be an absolute path.)
-Note that moving the libraries after they are installed will often break things, so it is better to decide where you want them before starting.
+Note that no `make install` command is necessary; the packages are automatically installed by the `make` command.
+Also note that moving the libraries after they are installed will often break things, so it is better to decide where you want them before starting.

 By default cmake will search for an existing installation of each package and only configure a package build if it cannot find a suitable version.